Episode 56 – The 57 hidden Names Of Fat, Salt And Sugar To Watch Out For

 - Modified carbohydrates

 It’s time to play detective!
-The best ways to stay on top of your health is understand how to read nutrition labels – see where the hidden fat, salt and sugar hide in food products so that you can be on top of your game.
-Start to control your nutrition!
-Goodluck on your journey to being healthier and avoid tempting those nasty medical conditions from popping up.
+The best ways to stay on top of your health is understanding how to read nutrition labels ie., see which hidden names of fat, salt and sugar pop up on food products.
+From there, start to control your nutrition!
+Good luck on your journey to being healthier and avoid tempting those nasty medical conditions from popping up.

 - Chek, P. (2009) How to Eat, Move and Be Healthy!